kibokoland-adventures/kibokoland-adventure-website-redesign/_posts/daytrip/2019-11-12-the-natural-history-museum.md

 experience:
   what_to_see:
-    - paragraph: "<b>Artifacts &amp; documents (inscriptions, maps and photos)</b>Visiting natural history museum grants your day with, some instights on the history of Arusha region during German colonial period, a reminder on human evolution, wildlife photos and stuffed animals for closure."
+    - paragraph: "<b>Artifacts &amp; documents (inscriptions, maps and photos)</b>Visiting natural history museum grants your day with, some insights on the history of Arusha region during German colonial period, a reminder on human evolution, wildlife photos and stuffed animals for closure."

     - paragraph: "Botanical garden."